CharlieIQ/finnlang/README.md

 ## Features I want to add 🦴

-- Functions
+- Better variable scoping
-- Lambda functions
+- Classes/OOP support
-- Classes/OOP support (Maybe)
+- A standard library with built in functions